 When Haldon Forest Park launched in 2006, the facilities were designed to accommodate around 10,000 visitors.
 The park now receives around 50x this number of visitors each year.
 Improved facilities are needed to continue widening access to the forest for people of all ages, interests, and abilities.
 Great facilities are essential for us to provide brilliant visitor experiences.

 The operational spaces at Haldon Forest, including staff offices and workshops, are also ageing and no longer fit for purpose.
 Appropriate workspaces are needed to support the running of the Forest Park and forest management of Haldon and the wider Exeter area.

 We propose to manage this project in phases that will minimise disruption to visitors and allow all existing facilities to remain open during construction.
 First, the new visitor and operational buildings will be constructed.
 When the new visitor centre launches, the old buildings will be demolished.
 The vacant space will be incorporated into the car park to provide more vehicle spaces and accessible parking, electric vehicle charging, dedicated bays for long vehicles, and coach parking.

 When will this happen?

-If granted planning permission, construction is scheduled to start in the first months of 2023.
-We aim to finish the project by late summer 2024.
+We hope that construction will start in 2023.
+We aim to finish the project during 2024.

 How can I find out more?